 export, otherwise your variables are considered shell variables and might not be accessible to

-To run an actual substitution, perform the following commands.
+To run an actual substitution, perform the following command:

-> envsubst < config.txt server: https://gitlab.com/skofgar username: foo_user password: mymonkey
+envsubst < config.txt # Expected output: # server: https://gitlab.com/skofgar # username: foo_user # password: mymonkey

 It is also possible to write your substitution to a new file: